wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 2. Install LSP-copilot

  	- This only works if both Node-js and LSP are installed
+ 	- Again, the usual Shift + Ctrl + P for LSP-copilot installation
 	- Close sublime before next step

 3. Allow Copliot to Sign in